palmaresHQ/palmares/README.md

 > Now cut the trash talk

 The motivation is that we had nothing better to do.
 And Palmares is because we thought it would be a cool name, what did you expect?
+It was hard trying to find a correlation between the name and our goal, you should give us props to that!

-Also I write in third person because if this project start receiving contributions from maintainers we don't need to change first to third person.
+Also, I write in third person because if this project start receiving contributions from maintainers we don't need to change first to third person.
 I'm a nice person, you know?
 Or we?

 ### How does it differ from the others

 - [Redwood.js](https://redwoodjs.com/), [wasp-lang](https://wasp-lang.dev/), [t3stack](https://create.t3.gg/), etc. Although great ways to create applications they can be categorized more on the template side of things.
 It's built around a set of tools in mind.
-React, some of them uses Prisma, some uses drizzle.
+You will probably build your apps in React, some of them uses Prisma, some uses Drizzle.
 They are all heavily opinionated on the tools you should use. **Palmares** is not opinionated at all, we go deep into creating an abstraction layer that can be used with all existing ORMs, servers, Schema validators.
 We are the common _glue_ above all.
-And another thing: You can still use everything we give you independent from the framework, we are don't have any financial incentive to make you vendor-locked-in on our framework.
-Pick what you like and just use.
+And another thing: You can still use everything we give you independent from the framework, we also don't have any financial incentive to make you vendor-locked-in on our framework.
+Pick what you like and just use!
 - [Nest.js](https://nestjs.com/) An amazing piece of software, but I know you don't like Angular, neither do I. Decorators are still non native to Javascript and Nest relies a lot on it.
 But still, we are grateful for Nest existence because it gave us some nice ideas.
+Still on that, **we go all-in on the abstractions we give to our users**.
+You can interact with Drizzle, or with Express, but we give a higher level set of APIs for you to interact with those libraries as well.
+This let us scaffold your hole application and also create higher level abstractions at the same time we don't limit you to our implementations.
+Maybe you think we are bad developers (_which maybe we really are_), but this don't need to stop you from using our framework.
 - [Adonis.js](https://adonisjs.com/) What we are trying to accomplish, but instead of doing everything ourselves we rely on popular libraries like Express, Drizzle, Zod, etc. We are not trying to substitute them but work alongside them.
 - [Encore.js](https://encore.dev/) Kinda the same thing as Adonis.
 It's more like a Development Platform, as they sell it, than a framework.
 - [Supabase](https://supabase.com/) and [Strapi](https://strapi.io/) have a nice UI to build backend applications.
 We differ a lot from them.